remidinishanth/distributed_systems/business_terminology.md

 ### Default Alive, Default Dead
 * If a startup is 'Default Alive' – it means, the business can achieve profitability with its current resources before running out of money.

+### Rule of 40%
+* The Rule of 40 is a principle that states a software company's combined revenue growth rate and profit margin should equal or exceed 40%.
+SaaS companies above 40% are generating profit at a rate that's sustainable, whereas companies below 40% may face cash flow or liquidity issues.